Sparketh Art Education Update | Shark Tank Season 13

 Sparketh Update Shark Tank

-• Entrepreneur: Dwayne Walker and Tim Samuel
+• Entrepreneurs: Dwayne Walker and Tim Samuel

 • Business: Online art education for kids and teens